Andrew357965/stock_data_analysis/README.md

 ```
 ├── stock_data_analysis.ipynb   # Full analysis: EDA, KF, ML
 ├── [streamlit_link]            # Interactive app with AI agent
-├── REQUIREMENTS.txt            # Python libraries required to run this project
+├── requirements.txt            # Python libraries required to run this project
-├── README.md                   # Brief explanation of the project
 ```

-## Instalation and Usage
+## Installation and Usage

 pip install -r requirements.txt
+Open `stock_data_analysis.ipynb` in Google Colab or Jupyter Notebook.

 ## Results
 KF extracted latent signal from raw data, which include random noise.
-Even though this wasn't sufficient enough for the ML models to effectively predict the direction of future price movements, it became clear that noise was indeed random and not linear or non-linear.
-Finally, our models are consistant with the weak form of the Effcient_market Hypothesis.
+Even though this was not sufficient for the ML models to effectively predict the direction of future price movements, confirming that technical features alone contain no exploitable structure.
+Finally, our models are consistent with the weak form of the Efficient Market Hypothesis.

 ## References
 - [1] Welch, G., Bishop, G. (2006).
 An Introduction to the Kalman Filter.